 In the spring of 2013, Mark’s song titled, “White Horses” aka..
 “Song for Mallory” has been featured on a very special CD put together by the community of Newtown, CT in memory and dedication to the families and victims of Sandy Hook Elementary.
 The CD is titled, “Voices for Heros – Songs from Around the World” Mark was asked if they could use the song for the CD and all sales and proceeds go to teachers and first responders.
 “It was an honor to be a part of that healing”, Mark said.
 On Aug.
 11, 2013, Mark performed at the Memorial Service at the capitol in Hartford, CT.

 Mark has his own unique musical style and sound, which allows him the potential to be a successful crossover artist.
-Mark is currently working on his 4th album which he plans to finish by spring of 2014.
+Mark is currently working on his 4th album which he plans to finish by fall of 2015.